-If the amount of precipitation increases in the winter or outside of the growing season, it could enhance the transport of materials out of the soil zone (nutrients, crop protection substances, metals and salts).
-Intensified agricultural activity, with multiple harvests within the extended growing season, could contribute to greater nutrient removal.
-If this is accompanied by an increase in the use of fertilisers and pesticides, however, these could also introduce additional pollution into the groundwater.
+If the amount of precipitation increases in the winter or outside of the growing season, it could lead to increased transport of materials out of the soil zone (washing out of nutrients, crop protection substances, metals and salts).
+Intensified agricultural activity with multiple harvests within the extended growing season could contribute to greater nutrient removal.
+If this is accompanied by an increase in the use of fertilisers and pesticides, however, this could lead to additional pollution of the groundwater.
 Enhanced irrigation can also contribute to greater leaching of the soil and washing out of nutrients and salts from the groundwater.

-In coastal and estuarine areas the groundwater flow is strongly influenced by the tides, and it alternates between influent and effluent conditions.
+In coastal and estuarine areas the groundwater flow is strongly influenced by the tides and alternates between influent and effluent conditions.
 Higher seawater levels alter the gradients between the river or coastal waters and the groundwater, whereby there is an intensified freshwater/saltwater exchange in the mixing zone, between inflowing groundwater from the land and bank filtrate with riverine/coastal origins.
 In this area there will be a hydrochemical change in the groundwater (esp. increased salinification) (LLUR SH 2012).

 A local increase in inland salinification is also possible.
-Falling groundwater levels as a result of decreasing recharge or increased groundwater extraction to address growing water requirements can lead to a change in the pressure potentials in aquifers.
+Falling groundwater levels as a result of decreasing recharge or increased groundwater abstraction to address growing water requirements can lead to a change in the pressure potentials in aquifers.
 Under unfavourable subsurface geological conditions, deep saline waters can then locally rise up into the near-surface groundwater areas.
-Areas in northeast Germany in particular could be affected by this phenomenon.
-Depletion of the near-surface aquifers can lead to increased extraction from deeper groundwater, which increases the risk of saltwater intrusion (Nillert et al. 2008).
+Areas in northeast Germany in particular could be affected by this.
+Overuse of near-surface aquifers can lead to increased abstraction of deeper groundwater thus increasing the risk of saltwater intrusion (Nillert et al. 2008).